 However, this also meant new opportunities that were once unavailable, have now become available.
 People who spend a lot of money on maintaining their landscapes may consider switching to low maintenance, low cost ecoscapes.
 People who want to mitigate climate change may want their yards to absorb carbon instead of emit carbon.
 People who are worried about food security may want to grow their own food forests.

 An ecoscaping business also made perfect sense, because we each were experts in a required skill.
-Megan knew plants like the back of her hands.
+Nutmeg knew plants like the back of her hands.
 Lotus had extensive experience in communication and customer management.
 I could build a website and knew my way around legal and corporate systems.